 Tai: A branch that represents earth and is an important element in shoka flower arrangements.

-Ikebana is vastly different to other types of flower arrangement in Western countries.
+Ikebana is vastly different from other types of flower arrangements in Western countries.
 Flower arrangement in the West consists of arranging flowers and other plant elements symmetrically in a vessel.
 Ikebana is fundamentally different due to its higher pursuit to develop a closeness with nature during the creation process.
 Here are the design elements Ikebana takes into consideration:

 • Structure: Many traditional Japanese flower arrangements are based on a scalene triangle.
 The points of the triangle are usually made with twigs or branches.
 A popular style called shoka takes this one step further, as this style’s arrangements represent the spiritual world with its use of structure.
 The longest branch or flower in the arrangement is called shin, and this represents heaven.
 The medium branch or flowers, soe, represents man, and the shortest branch or flowers, tai, represents earth.

 • Form: The final design of the flowers and other plant elements should be ‘found’ during the arrangement, rather than being planned and forced.
-It is said that you should find what is ‘already there’ in the flowers, branches and leaves you have chosen.
-A typical ikebana arrangement emphasises asymmetry and imperfection through the use of free space, uneven numbers and a minimal number of blooms.
+It is said that you should find what is ‘already there’ in the flowers, branches, and leaves you have chosen.
+A typical ikebana arrangement emphasizes asymmetry and imperfection through the use of free space, uneven numbers, and a minimal number of blooms.

-1. There are thousands of ikebana schools in Japan alone, with the most well known being the Ikenobo School, started in the Choho-ji temple in Kyoto.
-It has since spread chapters all over the world, and recently has grown to incorporate over 60,000 teachers in many different countries.
-Ikebana is still a very popular in its home country as it is practised by roughly 15 million people annually, many of which are young women.
+1. There are thousands of ikebana schools in Japan alone, with the most well known being the Ikenobo School, which started in the Choho-ji temple in Kyoto.
+It has since spread chapters all over the world and recently has grown to incorporate over 60,000 teachers in many different countries.
+Ikebana is still very popular in its home country as it is practiced by roughly 15 million people annually, many of whom are young women.

-2. While many women practise ikebana, it is also a cultural activity that was historically practised by men as well.
-In fact, samurai warriors would need to be taught flower arranging, as well as other important cultural activities, before being recognised as a true warrior.
-Currently, there are more leading male Ikebana masters than female.
+2. While many women practice ikebana, it is also a cultural activity that was historically practiced by men as well.
+In fact, samurai warriors would need to be taught flower arranging, as well as other important cultural activities, before being recognized as a true warrior.
+Currently, there are more leading male Ikebana masters than females.

 3. Modern styles and techniques are changing how ikebana arrangements are put together.
-One such master who has embraced new styles is Techigahara Sofu who used plaster, plastic and even steel in his flower arrangements.
-He founded the Sogetsu School so his ideals of experimentation are practised by new students as well.
+One such master who has embraced new styles is Techigahara Sofu who used plaster, plastic, and even steel in his flower arrangements.
+He founded the Sogetsu School so his ideals of experimentation are practiced by new students as well.

 8. While not ikebana, a related cultural activity from Japan is called kodo.
 This is the traditional art of fragrance and using incense.
-This practise is generally learnt if a Japanese woman wishes to be considered to be refined, alongside ikebana and the traditional tea ceremony.
+This practice is generally learned if a Japanese woman wishes to be considered to be refined, alongside ikebana and the traditional Tea ceremony.
 This has another tie to ikebana as some of the flowers used in the arrangements are also popular incense scents.